joeelia/chat-customer-element/README.md

 pnpm build
 ```

-This will create a `dist` folder containing `chat-element.js` which you can upload to your CDN.
+This will create a `dist` folder containing:
+- `chat-element.js` - The main component file to be hosted on your CDN
+- `index.html` - A demo page showing the chat widget in action
+- `embed-code.html` - A page with the embed code and copy button for easy integration

 ## Usage